ProgSoc/FuzzJudge/tfjm/README.md

 ```
 ### Times
 The `[times]` section contains the start and finish times of the competition.
-* `start` is when the problem instructions become avalible and solutions can start being submitted.
+* `start` is when the problem instructions become available and solutions can start being submitted.
 * `finish` is when solutions can no longer be submitted.
 * `freeze` is the number of seconds before the `finish` where the scoreboard stops being updated.
-This is used to create suspense and uncertainy around who has won until it is announced.
+This is used to create suspense and uncertainty around who has won until it is announced.

 ### Competition Info
+* The first large header in the document must be the competition title.
+In the example above it is `ProgComp 2023`
-The remainer of the document should specifiy other details about the event relevant to competators.
-This is avalible on an endpoint and some clients may choose to display it.
+* The remainder of the document should specify other details about the event relevant to competitors.
+This is available on an endpoint and some clients may choose to display it.

 ## Problem Structure
 > For full examples, see [the sample competition](https://github.com/ProgSoc/FuzzJudge/tree/main/sample).

-Problems are stored in directories in the competition directory.
+Problems are defined in subdirectories of the competition directory.
 A problem directory must contain a markdown document called `prob.md` and any other required files.
 The following is an example of a `prob.md` file:
 ```md
 ---toml